 CLICK HERE TO PURCHASE IN THE E-STORE!

-The fire pit below has Ford Blue, Ford Blue Reflective, V Blue, V Blue Reflective, Turquoise Toppings, Deep Royal Toppings and Copper Blue Topper on a bed of 1/4" Starfire and 1/2" Starfire
+The fire pit below has Ford Blue Base Glass, Ford Blue Reflective Base Glass, V Blue Base Glass, V Blue Reflective Base Glass, Turquoise Toppings, Deep Royal Toppings and Copper Blue Topper on a bed of 1/4" Starfire Base Glass and 1/2" Starfire Base Glass

-The fireplace below has Ford Blue and Ford Blue Reflective installed
+The fireplace below has Ford Blue Base Glass and Ford Blue Reflective Base Glass installed

-The fire pit/ fire table has Ford Blue and Ford Blue Reflective in the center.
+The fire pit/ fire table has Ford Blue Base Glass and Ford Blue Reflective Base Glass in the center.

 This is a 4 piece glass surrounding a fire pit.